-The DTMF Out of Band check box is selected so the MVP110 will reproduce the DTMF tones rather than passing them through from the input to the output.
+The DTMF Out of Band check box is selected so the MVP120 will reproduce the DTMF tones rather than passing them through with voice.
+When this option is checked the DTMF is sent via RTP packets.

-The MVP110 supports many state-of-the art ITU (International Telecommunications Union) voice coders.
+The MVP120 supports many state-of-the art ITU (International Telecommunications Union) voice coders.
 The Voice Coder list enables you to select from a range of coders with specific bandwidths.
 The higher the bps rate, the more bandwidth is used.
 The channel that you are calling has to have the same voice coder selected.
 Otherwise, you will always get a Busy signal.

-The Fax group enables a fax machine to transmit and receive faxes through the MVP110.
-If a fax machine is connected to the voice/fax channel, the Max Baud Rate should be set to match the baud rate of the fax machine (refer to user documentation).
-The Fax Volume setting controls the output level of the fax tones, and this setting should be changed only under the direction of Multi-Tech's Technical Support personnel (see Chapter 6 - Warranty, Service and Tech Support).
-The Jitter Value setting defines the inter-arrival packet deviation (in milliseconds) for the fax transmission.
+The Fax group enables a fax machine to transmit and receive faxes through the MVP120.
+If a fax machine is connected to the via PBX port or PTSN, the Max Baud Rate should be set to match the baud rate of the fax machine (refer to user documentation).
+The Fax Volume setting controls the output level of the fax tones, and this setting should be changed only under the direction of Multi-Tech's Technical Support personnel.
+The Jitter Value setting defines the interarrival packet deviation (in milliseconds) for the fax transmission.
 A higher value will increase the amount of delay (allowing for a higher percentage of packets to be reassembled) and a lower value would decrease the amount of delay (a lower percentage of packets would be reassembled).

-The Advanced Features group allows you to enable Silence Compression so that a MVP110 will not transmit voice packets when silence is detected, thereby reducing the amount of network bandwidth that is being used by the voice channel; Echo Cancellation for the voice channel will remove echo and improve the quality of sound; and, Forward Error Correction allowing some of the voice packets that were corrupted (or lost) to be recovered.
+The Advanced Features group allows you to enable Silence Compression so that a MVP120 will not transmit voice packets when silence is detected, thereby reducing the amount of network bandwidth that is being used by the voice channel; Echo Cancellation for the voice channel will remove echo and improve the quality of sound; and, Forward Error Correction allowing some of the voice packets that were corrupted (or lost) to be recovered.
 FEC adds an additional 50% overhead to the total network bandwidth consumed by the voice channel.

-Billing/Misc
+Billing/Misc Tab